-- The contractor, and in some cases the owner, implements mitigation - The contractor and owner monitor results - Regulatory agencies and sometimes Independent Environmental Monitors and Indigenous monitors provide oversight.
+- The contractor implements mitigation

+- The contractor and owner monitor results

+- Regulatory agencies and sometimes Independent Environmental Monitors and Indigenous monitors provide oversight.

-In the past, owners and contractors often considered EMPs 'best practices' or 'guidance' and assumed there was flexibility to vary commitments and mitigation providing it was justifiable and there were no significant adverse effects.
+In the past, owners and contractors often considered EMPs 'best practices' or 'guidance' and assumed there was flexibility to vary commitments providing it was justifiable and there were no significant adverse effects.
 However, there may be no flexibility in jurisdictions where EMPs are enforced by regulators that may inspect against the literal wording of EMPs in addition to intent or outcomes.